sjtu-marl/malib/README.md

 MALib integrates many popular reinforcement learning environments, we list some of them as follows.

+- [OpenSpiel](https://github.com/deepmind/open_spiel): A framework for Reinforcement Learning in games, it provides plenty of environments for the research of game theory.
+- [Gym](https://github.com/openai/gym): An open source environment collections for developing and comparing reinforcement learning algorithms.
 - [Google Research Football](https://github.com/google-research/football): RL environment based on open-source game Gameplay Football.
 - [SMAC](https://github.com/oxwhirl/smac): An environment for research in the field of collaborative multi-agent reinforcement learning (MARL) based on Blizzard's StarCraft II RTS game.
-- [Gym](https://github.com/openai/gym): An open source environment collections for developing and comparing reinforcement learning algorithms.
-- [PettingZoo](https://github.com/Farama-Foundation/PettingZoo): Gym for multi-agent reinforcement learning.
-- [OpenSpiel](https://github.com/deepmind/open_spiel): A framework for Reinforcement Learning in games, it provides plenty of environments for the research of game theory.

 In addition, users can customize environments with MALib's environment interfaces.
 Please refer to our documentation.